myshell-ai/AIlice/README.md

 - **Richer UI interface**.
 Currently, we only have a rudimentary conversational web page.
 We need a more comprehensive and multimodal interface.

 - **Improved Voice Conversation Feature**, currently, there are frequent instances of failure in detecting the endpoint of user speech in voice conversations.
 Addressing this issue is crucial for enhancing the overall functionality.

+- **Considering using a simple implementation of a vector database as a replacement for ChromaDB.** it introduces too many additional dependencies.

 - **Re-implement the researcher.** The current researcher was designed on the llama 13b model, and its performance is not satisfactory.
 We need a new design based on conversation history, multi-agent collaboration, and the ability to return results incrementally at different stages.
 The new design should seamlessly integrate with the coder-proxy to achieve a hybrid programming-investigation task.